Written by: Liz Paton, MSc

 The heart pumps blood around the entire body and is part of the cardiovascular system.
 This system supplies oxygen and nutrients to the body to keep it functioning properly.
-The heart transports oxygenated to the body through blood vessels called arteries.
-Deoxygenated blood is transported from the body back to the heart through blood vessels called veins.
+Blood is carried away from the heart heart through vessels called arteries and is transported to the body through vessels called veins.

 Chambers of the Heart